 - 6. NIPPON Information -- Lifestyle Information / Magazines and Brochures from Japanese Government

-- 7. JASSO News -- Plan for FY2018 Study in Japan Fairs / "Student Guide to Japan" / Official Facebook Pages of JASSO and Overseas Representative Offices / Examination for Japanese University Admission for International Students (EJU) / JASSO Scholarship Programs / Web Magazine "Ryugakukoryu" / Follow-up Research Fellowship (Invitation Program) / Follow-up Research Guidance (Dispatching Research Advisors)
+- 7. JASSO News -- 2018-2019 Study in Japan Fairs / "Student Guide to Japan" / Official Facebook Pages of JASSO and Overseas Representative Offices / Examination for Japanese University Admission for International Students (EJU) / JASSO Scholarship Programs / Web Magazine "Ryugakukoryu" / Follow-up Research Fellowship (Invitation Program) / Follow-up Research Guidance (Dispatching Research Advisors)

 - 8. From the Editor